BMW C 400 X / GT

 The C 400 X is BMW’s first mid-sized adventure scooter.
 It was announced in fall 2017 for a worldwide release in 2018 including the USA and Canadian markets.
-It joins BMW’s larger C Evolution electric scooter and C 650 Sport/GT in their C series of maxiscooters.
+It remains on sale in Canada as of 2020, but was discontinued in the USA after 2019.

-The C 400 X is BMW’s contribution to the medium sized maxi scooter segment - a niche that’s gotten quite popular over the last couple years with new entrants from Suzuki (Burgman 400) and Yamaha (X-MAX 300).
-The C 400 X was first revealed at the 2017 EICMA motorcycle show in Milan, with production beginning shortly thereafter for a mid2018 introduction in North America - perhaps as 2019 models.
+The C 400 X (above) is BMW’s first contribution to the medium sized maxi scooter segment - a niche that’s gotten quite popular over the last couple years with new entrants from Suzuki (Burgman 400) and Yamaha (X-MAX 300).
+The C 400 X was first revealed at the 2017 EICMA motorcycle show in Milan, with production beginning shortly thereafter for a mid 2018 introduction in North America as a 2019 model.
+Like BMW’s previous C 600 Sport, the C 400 X combines a maxscooter look with more sporty/adventure styling.

-Propulsion is provided by a single cylinder engine which displaces only 350cc, despite the name of this scooter.
+Propulsion for both the GT and X models is provided by a single cylinder engine which displaces only 350cc, despite the “400” name of these scooters.
 The engine is equipped with the usual range of motor features (liquid cooling, fuel injection, OHC) and an impressive 11.5:1 compression ratio.

-Top speed for the C 400 X is electronically governed to 86 mph, which seems fair but is slower than Suzuki’s 95 mpg Burgman 400.
-Fuel milage has not been released, but’s likely around 60 mpg, which gives a range just over 200 miles on it’s 3.4 gallon tank.
+Top speed for the C 400 is electronically governed to 86 mph, which seems fair but is slower than Suzuki’s 95 mpg Burgman 400.
+Fuel milage is rated at 3.5L/100km (67 mpg), which gives a range just over 200 miles on its 3.4 gallon tank.

 Braking and Handling

-ABS is standard on the C 400 X like all scooters from BMW.
+ABS is standard on the C 400 like all scooters from BMW.
 This ABS is linked to dual rotors (265mm) and 4 pistons up front, while a simpler single rotor (265mm), single piston disc brake suffices in the rear.
-The braking bits are from Brembo (under the BYBRE brand) so they should be more than capable of controlling a relatively light 450 lbs machine.
+The braking bits are from Brembo (under the BYBRE brand) so they should be more than capable of controlling a relatively light machine.
+The C 400 X is 450 lbs while the GT is 467.
 For comparison, Suzuki’s Burgman 400 tallies 474 lbs on the scale, while smaller 300cc machines from Honda (Forza) and Yamaha (X-Max) weigh 400 - 428 lbs.

 Features and Amenities